holzschu/a-shell/README.md

 Precompiled WebAssembly commands specific for a-Shell are available here: https://github.com/holzschu/a-Shell-commands These include `zip`, `unzip`, `xz`, `ffmpeg`...
 You install them on your iPad by downloading them and placing them in the `$PATH`.

-We have the limitations of WebAssembly: no sockets, no forks, no interactive user input (piping user input with `command | wasm program.wasm` works fine).
+We have the limitations of WebAssembly: no sockets, no forks, no interactive user input (piping input from other commands with `command | wasm program.wasm` works fine).

 For Python, you can install more packages with `pip install packagename`, but only if they are pure Python.
 The C compiler is not yet able to produce dynamic libraries that could be used by Python.